moorelabvanderbilt/moorelabwiki/mouses/inspection.md

 > For a complete list of standard operating procedures surrounding animal welfare, see the appropriate documents in [the SOP section of IACUC's website](https://www.vanderbilt.edu/acup/iacuc/policies/sops/).

-They're going to be making sure that we are following all regulations and documentation for [animal procedures](/mouses/procedures) and [drug usage](/controlled-substances).
+See the pages for [animal procedures](/mouses/procedures) and [drug usage](/controlled-substances), since these are the protocols that they will be making sure we are abiding by.

 Generally, 2-3 people from DAC will arrive at around 9-10 am to perform the inspection.